AstralInternet/WSA-WordPress-Plugin/cpwsa/README.txt

 == Changelog ==

 = 1.0.6 =
-* Fixed CloudFlare bocking curl request when using no UserAgent.
+* Fixed CloudFlare blocking curl request when using no UserAgent.

 = 1.0.5 =
 * Fixed string match when checking if the module is available on the server.